johnnykungdev/userDoc_online/docs/4-createComponent.md

 nav_order: 5
 ---

-## Task 4: Create Components On The Layout
+# Create Components On The Layout

 After creating layers, we can add some components on to the layers.